Question 1 of 10

 How would you rate your overall financial confidence?

-This is your gut-level feeling about money โ do you feel in control, or does thinking about finances cause stress and anxiety?
+Your gut-level feeling about money — do you feel in control, or does thinking about finances cause stress and anxiety?

 A